 Asset Protection for Business Owners in Florida

-Business owners face personal liability exposure that salaried employees do not.
-Personal guarantees, piercing the corporate veil, and professional negligence can all produce judgments that reach the business owner’s personal assets.
+Business owners carry personal liability exposure that salaried employees do not.
+Personal guarantees, piercing the corporate veil, and professional negligence can all produce judgments that reach a business owner’s home, savings, and investments.

 Asset protection for business owners focuses on the personal side: shielding the owner’s wealth from creditors who have a claim against the owner individually.
 Protecting the business’s own assets from business creditors is a related but separate problem.